 You’ll be spending anywhere from 2 to 4 hours here.
 Later, the nearest spot to visit would be the Jatiluwih Rice Terraces.
 It’s a 45-minute drive from Ulun Danu Temple.
 You can have lunch at the restaurants in Jatiluwih by the paddy fields.
 Check out this guide to Jatiluwih on Nomadicmatt.

-Note: Go to bed early on Day 2 if you’re planning for the sunrise hike on Mount Batur.
+Note: Go to bed early on Day 2 for the sunrise hike on Mount Batur.
 You’ll need it.